Curtis Apartments

 Worcester, MA

-The redevelopment also includes the creation of the WHA's Economic Opportunity Center (EOC) and the redevelopment of the Great Brook Valley Branch of the Worcester Public Library.
-The EOC will host property management offices, self-sufficiency, and supportive service programs for Curtis residents and neighbors of Great Brook Valley.
+The redevelopment also includes the creation of the WHA's Economic Opportunity Center (EOC) and the renovation of the Great Brook Valley Branch of the Worcester Public Library.
+The EOC will house property management offices and offer self-sufficiency and supportive service programs for Curtis residents and Great Brook Valley neighbors.

 The project is funded by multiple entities, including state and federal agencies and private investors.
-Operating subsidies are provided by Project-Based Section 8 and Faircloth-to-RAD.
+Operating subsidies are provided through Project-Based Section 8 and the Faircloth-to-RAD program.
 The Curtis Apartments redevelopment aims to create a sustainable and vibrant community, addressing affordable housing needs and enhancing neighborhood stability.

 Type